Braden-Preston/scribe/README.md

 ## ✨ Features

-- 🌱 Create from clipboard or upload from disk.
+- 🌱 Create from clipboard or start from scratch.
-- 🌗 User selected theme color & dark mode.
+- 🌗 User can select theme color & dark mode.
-- 💦 Lastest document persisted between loads.
+- 💦 Last document is kept between page loads.
 - 🧱 Full offline support.
 No internet required.

 ## 📦 Tech Stack